 We have done these things mostly out of our own pockets and with no political backing.
 We are, however, resolute in our decision to keep telling the truth regardless of any threat or challenges.

-This April 20-May 6, Sandata has been given the opportunity to speak at the University of California Berkeley and Harvard Kennedy School and will be in the US from April 20-May 6.
+This April 20-May 6, Sandata has been given the opportunity to speak at the University of California Berkeley and Harvard Kennedy School and will be in the US on those dates.
 While these institutions have generously offered to give partial support for the team's lodging, including support from Columbia University for the research team, we still need a significant amount to cover our cost of living and travel expenses.
 The current economic situation in the Philippines and the rapidly dwindling value of the peso are also added challenges as we travel from coast to coast in America.

 Funds raised for this campaign will be used for Sandata team's flights from the Philippines to the United States ($4,600), travel expenses within the US ($1,700), Visa Fees ($650), living expenses for three weeks ($2,550) and cost of events with our partners ($500).